Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 * People structure their code into smaller building blocks.
 (Micro-)services, components, modules, procedures…

-* The blocks have in common that they exist within an environment, have boundaries and dependencies, an implementation and an interface.

 * "How big shall each individual piece be?" -- "Just make things the right size."

 * The same programming task can be solved with several pages of code or just a few lines.

-* David Parnas proposes that "one begins [to decompose a system] with a list of difficult design decisions or design decisions that are likely to change.
+* _David Parnas_ proposes that "one begins [to decompose a system] with a list of difficult design decisions or design decisions that are likely to change.
 Each module is then designed to hide such a decision from the others."

 * _Separation of Concerns_ and the _Single Responsibility Principle_ tell us to "separate separate things" and "join things that belong together."

-* Bob Martin says a module "should only have one reason to change," while at the same time "an axis of change is only an axis of change if the changes actually occur."
+* _Robert Martin_ says a module "should only have one reason to change," while at the same time "an axis of change is only an axis of change if the changes actually occur."

 * Indicators of strong cohesion are _simplicity,_ _a single stakeholder,_ _one reason to change_ and that the module doesn't get split but _used as a whole._